George Szekeres: Early years

 Szekeres was born in Budapest, Hungary, as Szekeres György and received his degree in chemistry at the Technical University of Budapest.
-He worked six years in Budapest as an analytical chemist.
+He worked for six years in Budapest as an analytical chemist.
 He married Esther Klein in 1937.
 Being Jewish, the family had to escape from the Nazi persecution so Szekeres took a job in Shanghai, China.
 There they lived through World War II, the Japanese occupation and the beginnings of the Communist revolution.
-Their son, Peter, was born in Shanghai.

 Career

 In 1948, he was offered a position at the University of Adelaide, Australia, that he gladly accepted.
-After all the troubles he had, he began flourishing as a mathematician.
-A few years later, his daughter Judy was born.
-In 1963, the family moved to Sydney, where Szekeres took a position at the University of New South Wales, and taught there until his retirement in 1975.
+After all the troubles he had had, he began flourishing as a mathematician.
+In 1964, the family moved to Sydney, where Szekeres took a position at the University of New South Wales, and taught there until his retirement in 1976.
 He also devised problems for secondary school mathematical olympiads run by the university where he taught, and for a yearly undergraduate competition run by the Sydney University Mathematics Society.

-Szekeres worked closely with many prominent mathematicians throughout his life, including Paul Erdős, Esther Szekeres (née Esther Klein), Pál Turán, Béla Bollobás, Ronald Graham, Alf van der Poorten, Miklós Laczkovich, and John Coates.
+Szekeres worked closely with many prominent mathematicians throughout his life, including Paul Erdős, his wife Esther, Pál Turán, Béla Bollobás, Ronald Graham, Alf van der Poorten, Miklós Laczkovich, and John Coates.